johnnyshankman/hihat/README.md

 * Right-click on a song for more options.
 * Right-click on the album art for more options.
 * Explore the hihat menu for additional features like backing up your library or managing duplicate songs.
+* Click on the song name or artist name in the player at the bottom to scroll back to the current song
+* Click on the album art to scroll back to the current song

 <p align="right">(<a href="#readme-top">back to top</a>)</p>